The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Jeannot Szwarc.
 Perf.
 Christopher Reeve, Jane Seymour, Christopher Plummer, Teresa Wright.
 Universal, 1980.
 Based on the novel by Richard Matheson.

-Synopsis: A time-travel romance in which a white male Chicago playwright (Christopher Reeve) uses self-hypnosis to go back in time and meet the love of his life (Seymour), a white actress from the turn of the century.
-In one scene, Reeve convinces a reluctant librarian, a young African-American woman, to bring him some out-of-date magazines so he can research the actress.
+Synopsis: A time-travel romance in which a Chicago playwright (Christopher Reeve) uses self-hypnosis to go back in time and meet the love of his life (Seymour), an actress from the turn of the century.
+In one scene, Reeve convinces a reluctant librarian to bring him some out-of-date magazines so he can research the actress.

 Role Call: Noreen Walker as Librarian—Information Provider (female)